leflamm/doll/README.md

 Simple glue code that can be used to send arbitrary commands to nodes.
 Nodes can be added manually or retrieved from the list of puppet agents known to a puppet master.
 It adds the functionality to filter by hostname patterns or by facter facts as well as to ignore certain hosts.

-The original motivation was to have a very simple tool that can trigger puppet agent runs on a specific subset of all puppet agents.
+The original motivation was to have a simple tool that can trigger puppet agent runs on a specific subset of all puppet agents.

 ## setup